ENZYME-APD/tapir-archicad-automation/README.md

  ### Documentation

- You can find the documentaiton of the implemented commands here: https://enzyme-apd.github.io/tapir-archicad-automation/archicad-addon.
+ You can find the documentation of the implemented commands here: https://enzyme-apd.github.io/tapir-archicad-automation/archicad-addon.